conwetlab/WMarket/doc/user-guide.rst

 .. note::
-  If you have uploaded a description but you do not remember the Store that you have used to publish the offerings, you can view all the uploaded descriptions by opening the menu button and clicking the **My Descriptions** button.
+  If you have uploaded a description but you do not remember the Store that you have used to publish the offerings, you can view all the uploaded descriptions by opening the menu and clicking the **My Descriptions** button.

 When you click on the name, you will see a page similar to the following one: